Squawka / Outright markets / Newcastle odds to finish top four in the Premier League 2024-25: Predicted finish, signings, best players & full squad

 Lewis Miley made his Newcastle breakthrough and had a long run of games in the first team, with impressive performances.
 But this will be the telling season.
 Although he is still young, this is Miley’s chance to show he can take one of the midfield spots in the future.

 Last season, Miley played in all three midfield roles at least once, but he was used more in one of the outside roles, either on the left or the right of the midfield.
 Miley was utilised when one or both of Joelinton and Sean Longstaff were injured, and he more than thrived.
-Unfortunately, we’re still waiting for Miley to kick on this season due to injury, but his talent remains an exciting prospect.
+Unfortunately, we’re still waiting for Miley to kick on due to injury, but his talent remains an exciting prospect.

 Newcastle’s set-piece specialists: